-Most people associate medical transport services with emergency care, but ambulatory services -- such as medical transport vans, buses, and ambulances-- are used for various reasons.
+Most people associate medical transport services with emergency care, but ambulatory services - such as medical transport vans, buses, and ambulances-- are used for various reasons.
 Patients can utilize the services of these companies for the following.

 - X-rays and imaging scans— if the patient requires an x-ray or imaging scan and cannot make it to the appointment without help, ambulatory services provide a method for the patient to transport to the doctor's office and back home again.

-- Physical therapy and outpatient procedures— medical transport services can assist elderly and disabled patients who are unable to walk without assistance due to an injury make it to physical therapy sessions.
+- Physical therapy and outpatient procedures— medical transport services can assist elderly and disabled patients.
+They are unable to walk without assistance due to an injury that makes it to physical therapy sessions.

 Types of Medical Transport Accidents

-If you or someone you love has been injured in a Chicago medical transport accident, you may be entitled to recover compensation for the value of your case.
-These damages might include medical bills, out of pocket expenses, pain, and suffering, and more.
+If you or someone you love has been injured in a Chicago bus accident, you might be entitled to recover compensation for the value of your personal injury case.
+These damages might include medical bills, out-of-pocket expenses, pain, and suffering, and more.

 The Rosenfeld Injury Lawyers LLC law firm has been providing award-winning legal representation to the injured for many years, and our lawyers have the experience, knowledge, and proven track record needed to ensure that you.